TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Introduction

-In this work, we propose TERA: Transformer Encoder Representations from Alteration, a multi-target auxiliary objective to pre-train Transformer Encoders~\cite{transformer}.
-We introduce a total of three auxiliary objectives to form the multi-target pre-training scheme: 1) time alteration: reconstructing from corrupted blocks of time steps.
-2) channel alteration: reconstructing from missing blocks of frequency channels.
+In this work, we propose TERA: Transformer Encoder Representations from Alteration, where we use alteration on data to pre-train Transformer Encoders~\cite{transformer}.
+We introduce a total of three types of alteration to form the self-supervised pre-training scheme: 1) time alteration: reconstructing from corrupted blocks of time steps.
+2) frequency alteration: reconstructing from missing blocks of frequency bins.
 3) magnitude alteration: reconstructing from altered feature magnitudes.
-These auxiliary objectives can be applied together or separately in the pre-training process.
+These alterations can be applied together or separately in the pre-training process.
+We apply alteration on data by dynamically sampling through a probabilistic policy to create random alterations.
 The model acquires information about the content around the corrupted or altered portions, and by reconstructing them, the model learns a more contextualized representation.
 We illustrated the framework in Fig.~\ref{fig:proposed}.
-Similar self-supervised frameworks have been widely studied (Section~\ref{sec:related} provides a thorough review).
-Unlike previous approaches that only employ reconstruction on the temporal axis, TERA considers three orthogonal axes, including temporal, channel, and magnitude.

-To evaluate TERA, we use downstream tasks of phoneme classification, speaker recognition, and automatic speech recognition (ASR).
-Also, we compare the effectiveness of each auxiliary objectives separately and in combination.
-As a result, we confirm that each of the proposed auxiliary objectives guides the model to learn a distinct aspect of speech: 1) The time alteration objective is effective in making more accurate phoneme prediction and speech recognition, as it leads the model to learn richer phonetic content.
-2) The channel alteration objective is effective in making more accurate speaker prediction, as it leads the model to learn speaker identity.
-3) The magnitude alteration objective is effective in providing a performance boost for all tasks, as it potentially increases data diversity for pre-training.
+We use the following downstream tasks to evaluate TERA: phoneme classification, keyword spotting, speaker recognition, and automatic speech recognition (ASR).
+Also, we compare the effectiveness of each alteration method separately and in combination.
+As a result, we confirm that each of the proposed alteration methods guides the model to learn a distinct aspect of speech: 1) The time alteration effectively enforces a more accurate phoneme prediction, keyword detection, and speech recognition, as it leads the model to learn richer phonetic content.
+2) The frequency alteration effectively improves speaker prediction accuracy, as it leads the model to encode speaker identity.
+3) The magnitude alteration effectively improves performance for all tasks, as it potentially increases data diversity for pre-training.